Post-Doctoral Associate, Tissue Resident Memory T Cells

 Previous experience in mucosal immunology studies is an asset but not required

-Preference will be given to individuals with research experience in Langerhans cell and tissue-resident T cell biology, T cell activation, and protein-protein interactions
+Research experience in Langerhans cell and tissue-resident T cell biology, T cell activation, and protein-protein interactions

 The University of Minnesota, founded in the belief that all people are enriched by understanding, is dedicated to the advancement of learning and the search for truth; to the sharing of this knowledge through education for a diverse community; and to the application of this knowledge to benefit the people of the state, the nation, and the world.